 Pocket Spring Mattresses

-Pocket spring mattresses provide better support than innerspring designs as individual pocketed coils allow for full body, targeted support.
+Pocket spring mattresses provide better support than innerspring designs as individual pocketed coils allow for full-body, targeted support.
 As long as the mattress has a sufficient comfort layer above the springs, most should be suitable for hip pain sufferers.

 Memory Foam Mattresses

 Hybrid mattresses combine the bounce and support of pocket springs with the extra cushioning of memory foam.
-This is another good option for those with sore hips who prefer the feel of springs or share the bed with a partner of a different weight.
+This is another good option for those with sore hips who prefer the feel of springs or share the bed with a partner of different weight.

-Orthopedic memory foam mattresses are designed for those who suffer from conditions such as back or joint pain.
+Orthopaedic memory foam mattresses are designed for those who suffer from conditions such as back or joint pain.
 Extra thick layers of memory foam and strategically placed grooves in the foam provide heightened support where you need it most.

 Another factor to consider when choosing your mattress is which mattress thickness and firmness is best for relieving hip pain at night.

 The right mattress firmness for you depends on;

 - Your weight (the heavier you are, the firmer your mattress needs to be)